rohitdavas/rohitdavas.github.io/index.md

 ---
 <!-- ## Introduction -->
 I am a Final year student of BTech in Computer Science And Engineering ( 2017-21 ) at [IIT Jammu](https://iitjammu.ac.in/).
-Most of my work is centered around the AI and it's applications in Computer Vision, Natural Language Processing, applications in medicine.
+Most of my work is centered around the AI and it's applications in Computer Vision, Natural Language Processing, applications in medicine, Robotics.
 With time, I am getting more and more interested in Neuroscience, but haven't done much in this yet.

 ## Experience